JonathanFF29/FullTimeForceTest/README.md

 Frontend Execution
 1. Navigate to the frontend project directory: cd full-time-force-front
+2. npm install

-2.Execute the following command to start the Angular development server: ng serve
+3. Execute the following command to start the Angular development server: ng serve

 Important: Ensure that the Angular project is running on the standard port 4200.